rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Work with multiple technology stacks to deliver the right Mobile experience for our customers’ needs, i.e. use the right tool for the right job, whether it be Native, React Native, PWA or even Flutter
 * Expert level understanding of plaform/framework internals.
 Comfortable explaining inner workings to SE / SR developers.
 * Knowlegable about differences in how language behaves in plaform vs. other environments.

-## Code Writing
-* Implements project level refactorings, removing problem areas and improving the quality of the overall code base.
-* Fosters code reuse, maintainability, and consistency across multiple team members and/or projects.
-* Advocates for establishing and following coding best practices SE wide.

-## SDLC / Process
-* Leads SE/Sr. developers through the Enova development process.
-* Leads a Ranger squad working with a Dedicated team to deliver projects within the Enova process.
-* Familiar with release management within Enova and works to evolve and improve it
-* Sharing knowledge/wisdom/experiences outside of the team e.g. blog, talk etc

 ## APIs
 * Expert with the design and use of APIs  and considering the real world implications with networking, security and performance